ds2-lab/LambdaFS/aws-setup/setup.md

 kubectl create secret tls owdev-nginx --cert=CERT.pem --key=KEY.pem
 ```

+### **Labeling EKS Nodes as OpenWhisk Invokers**

+OpenWhisk's `Invoker` component can only be scheduled onto Kubernetes nodes labeled with the key-value tag/pair `openwhisk-role=invoker`.

+Execute `kubectl label nodes --all openwhisk-role=invoker` to designate all nodes as invokers.
+Alternatively, you specify specific nodes by their ID in place of using the `--all` flag.

 ## Common Issues & Errors

 In this section, we describe some commonly-encountered problems (and their solutions) when creating the AWS EKS cluster and deploying OpenWhisk onto it.